Back to Articles

 We skip the textbook definitions found on banking websites.
 Instead, we give you the street-smart reality of securing a home loan in Pune—from the hidden "APF" codes to the "MOD" charges that surprise you on disbursement day.

-1. The "APF" Number: The Golden Ticket
+1. The "APF" Number: The Critical Requirement

 Before you even check your CIBIL score, ask the builder one question: "Do you have an APF Number from SBI or HDFC?"

 What is APF?
 It stands for Approved Project Financial.
 It is a unique code generated by a bank after their legal team scans the builder's land papers, N.A. orders, and blueprints.
+In Pune's market, where land litigation is common, the APF is your safety net.

 • If the project has an APF: Your loan will likely be sanctioned in 5-7 days.
 The bank doesn't need to check the property papers again; they only need to check your financial papers.

 Pro Tip: Never rely on "Letters of Intent" from small co-operative banks.
 Stick to the big players for safety.
+Check our Property Registration Guide to understand why legal clarity matters.

 2. Eligibility: The "Real" Math (FOIR)

 You might think you can afford a ₹60k EMI on a ₹1 Lakh salary.
 The bank disagrees.
-They use a brutal formula called FOIR (Fixed Obligation to Income Ratio).
+They use a strict formula called FOIR (Fixed Obligation to Income Ratio).
+The Rule of Thumb: Banks assume 50% of your income goes into living expenses.
+They only lend on the remaining 50%.

-The "Car Loan" Killer:
+The "Car Loan" Killer

-If you earn ₹1 Lakh/month, your eligibility is ₹50,000.
+• If you earn ₹1 Lakh/month, your eligibility is ₹50,000.

-BUT, an existing Car Loan EMI of ₹15,000 drops your capacity to ₹35,000.
+• BUT, an existing Car Loan EMI of ₹15,000 drops your capacity to ₹35,000.

-Reality Check: That innocent ₹15k car EMI reduces your home loan eligibility by nearly ₹18-20 Lakhs!
+• Reality Check: That innocent ₹15k car EMI reduces your home loan eligibility by nearly ₹18-20 Lakhs!

-Advice: Close your car loan or personal loan before applying.
+• Advice: Close your car loan or personal loan before applying.
 It instantly boosts borrowing power.

 3. The "CIBIL Score" Myth vs. Reality